Golf Tutorials

 • Growing or Attached Natural Objects: This includes grass, trees, bushes, and flowers that are still rooted or attached.

-• Firmly Embedded Objects: A rock that is so set into the ground that you can't easily flick it away is treated as part OF the ground.
-Picking it out could mean you illegaly improving youf lie.
+• Firmly Embedded Objects: A rock that is so set into the ground that you can't easily flick it away is treated as part of the ground.
+Picking it out could mean you are illegally improving your lie.

 • Dew, Frost, and Water: These are temporary conditions on the course, not objects you are able to move.

 • Sand and Loose Soil: This one is a bit tricky.
-While clumps of soil or sand are loose impediments, you are not allowed to clear away sand from general, a scattered pattern on the ground you want to do so from.
-This restriction of course doesnt apply in the tee box or greens.
-You definitely can not pick sand or soi, out that may sit on your intended swing path while in a Sand bunker.
+While clumps of soil or sand are loose impediments, you are not allowed to clear away sand from a general, scattered pattern on the ground.
+This restriction does not apply in the tee box or greens.
+You definitely cannot pick sand or soil out that may sit on your intended swing path while in a sand bunker.

 The Golden Rule: How to Deal with Loose Impediments (Rule 15.1)